Super Junior-M

 Super Junior-M (an initialism for Super Junior-Mandarin, also known as SJ-M), is the third sub-unit of the South Korean boy band Super Junior focusing on Chinese market, currently composed of six Super Junior members Sungmin, Eunhyuk, Siwon, Donghae, Ryeowook, Kyuhyun and special member Zhou Mi.
 The sub-unit is known as the first international music group in the Chinese music industry to have members of both Chinese and Korean descent.
 The sub-unit has released two studio albums and three EP's since their debut.

 Formed in 2008, Super Junior-M became the third and most successful subgroup branched off from the Korean band Super Junior.
 The group was originally composed of seven members: leader Han Geng, Donghae, Siwon, Ryeowook, Kyuhyun and two additional members appearing exclusively to the subgroup, Zhou Mi and Henry.
 In December 2009, Han Geng filed a lawsuit against SM Entertainment and decided to leave the main group and sub-group, resulting in the sub-group's temporary disbandment.

-After a year-long hiatus, the group returned with additional Super Junior members Eunhyuk and Sungmin, following with the released of their second EP Perfection in February 2011.
-Following Han Geng's departure, Sungmin was speculations as the new "leader", as he is the oldest member of the team.
+After a year-long hiatus, the group returned with additional Super Junior members Eunhyuk and Sungmin, followed with the release of their second EP Perfection in February 2011.
+Following Han Geng's departure, Sungmin was speculated to be the new "leader", as he is the oldest member of the team.

-Following Sungmin's military service enlistment in 2015, the sub-unit perform as a 7-member with song titled "Forever with You" In Special Album Devil.
-In April 2018, Special member Henry left the sub-unit following his contract expiration with SM.
+Following Sungmin's military service enlistment in 2015, the sub-unit performed as a 7-member with a song titled "Forever with You" in the special album Devil.
+In April 2018, special member Henry left the sub-unit following his contract expiration with SM.